tuangatech/MLOps-Projects/MLFlow-FastAPI-Fargate/README.md

   --cluster california-housing-api
 ```

-Delete the ALB: Go to EC2 > Load Balancers > Select and delete.
+- Delete the ALB: Go to EC2 > Load Balancers > Select ALB and delete.
 It will delete ALB and listeners which tied directly to the ALB.

+- When you are done with the project, you can destroy infrastructure from your terraform folder.
+This will remove infrastructure defined in Terraform: VPC, subnets, IAM roles, security groups and ECR repository.

 ```bash
 cd terraform
 terraform destroy
 ```

+Now, you can ensure that the AWS environment is clean and you will receive no unexpected charges.

-### What happens after the Go-Live?
+### What Happens Post Go-Live?

-Leave there for 30 minutes.
-Check CloudWatch, found many security scans sent to my application by automated tools trying to find vulnerabilities.
-As below, you can see that those tools were looking for exposed assets, they can also scan for common AWS misconfigurations.
+Once the model is deployed and publicly exposed—even for just 30 minutes—you’ll likely see traffic from automated vulnerability scanners crawling your app.
+This is exactly what happened after deploying to AWS.
+A quick check in CloudWatch logs revealed dozens of unsolicited requests to check known weaknesses.

+Here's what I copied from my CloudWatch.
 ```
 INFO: 10.0.2.159:32278 - "GET /nice%20ports%2C/Trinity.txt.bak HTTP/1.1" 404 Not Found
 INFO: 10.0.2.159:44474 - "GET /hazelcast/rest/cluster HTTP/1.1" 404 Not Found